chris-schaefer03/vocab-trainer-cli/README.md

 4. Run `Main.java`

-5. Follow the menu instructions
+5. Follow the menu instructions (register / login required)

+---

+## 👥 Predefined User Accounts

+The application comes with two predefined users for quick testing and demonstration:

+👑 Admin account
+Username: admin
+Password: admin123
+Role: admin

+👤 User account
+Username: chris
+Password: chris123
+Role: user

+You can use these accounts for testing or create your own via the registration option.

 ---